everest-engineering/lhotse/README.md

 network disconnection or other failure.

 Events emitted by an aggregate are passed to the application instance's local event bus.
 Events are persisted to the event log by the instance handling the command.
-Subscribing event processing (the default in our configuration) also guarantees that the same instance will be performing the event handling.
+Subscribing event processing (the default in our configuration) guarantee that the same instance will be performing the event handling.

 ### Command validation
 Commands represent user actions that may be rejected by the system.
 Events, however, represent historical events and can